 “For consider your calling, brothers: not many of you were wise according to worldly standards, not many were powerful, not many were of noble birth.
 But God chose what is foolish in the world to shame the wise; God chose what is weak in the world to shame the strong; God chose what is low and despised in the world, even things that are not, to bring to nothing things that are, so that no human being might boast in the presence of God.
 And because of him you are in Christ Jesus, who became to us wisdom from God, righteousness and sanctification and redemption, so that, as it is written, “Let the one who boasts, boast in the Lord.”
 (1 Corinthians 1:26-31)

 The qualification for receiving the salvation is not being morally perfect.
-Is you were perfect, then you wouldn’t need salvation.
+If you were perfect, then you wouldn’t need salvation.
 The Gospel was not made for morally perfect people because they don’t exist.
-Those who realize this, and understand that they fall short of God’s standard for moral perfection, but want to be reconciled are the ones who Jesus died for.
-These are the people that the Good News of God’s saving grace was made for.
-In order to receive salvation, all you have to do is seek to turn from the current lifestyle that’s holding you down and seek Jesus.
+Those who realize this, and understand that they fall short of God’s standard for moral perfection, but want to be reconciled (all by the Spirit’s prompting) are those who have hearts ripe for salvation.
+These are the people that the Good News of God’s saving grace will be attractive to.
+In order to receive salvation, all you have to do is turn from the current lifestyle that’s destroying your soul and seek Jesus.
 Whoever truly comes to Him, He will “by no means cast out.”
-(John 6:37) Even the Pharisees could have been saved if they weren’t so full of pride that they resisted the Gospel.
+(John 6:37) Even the Pharisees could have been saved if they weren’t so full of pride that they resisted the Gospel by their flint hearts (some were saved).

 Thanks for reading dear Reader, God bless.